krobbi/holo/README.md

 cross-origin isolation.
 Cross-origin isolation may not function correctly on local servers in some browsers.

-If the `--help` flag is set, Holo will print help information but not perform any action.
+If the `--help` or `--version` flag is set, Holo will print information but not perform any action.

 ## Examples
 Serve files in the current working directory on port `8080`: